devoteam-g-cloud/quickstart_directory_api/README.md

 - Generate a json of this client id, name it `key.json` and add it to config/credentials/)

 - (Requires Google Workspace admin account) Go to admin.google.com.
-Go to Security > API controls > Manage Domain Wide Delegation.
-Add a new API clients with your previously created Oauth Client Id as the Client ID, and the scopes (https://www.googleapis.com/auth/admin.directory.user and https://www.googleapis.com/auth/admin.directory.group) in OAuth scopes.
+Go to Security > Access and data control > API controls > Manage Domain Wide Delegation.
+Add a new API clients with your previously created Oauth Client Id as the Client ID, and the scopes (https://www.googleapis.com/auth/admin.directory.user,https://www.googleapis.com/auth/admin.directory.group) in OAuth scopes.

 - Python3 (https://www.python.org/downloads/windows/)